bgiblin084/TM4C-EEPROM/readme.md

-#EEPROM library for TI TM4C Microcontroller
+# EEPROM library for TI TM4C Microcontroller

-Bare basic library.
+Bare bones EEPROM library.
 Does not yet implement password protecting blocks.

-##Author
+Has an example wrapper to load calibration values from bot.

+### Author
 Braedon Giblin <bgiblin@iastate.edu>